xen-troops/moulin/docs/user-reference.rst

 * :code:`vars` - list of additional variables that should be passed to CMake via :code:`west build`.

+Zephyr builder is currently the only builder that supports builder-derived dependency tracking.
+When a component uses :code:`dependency_policy: build_files` or :code:`dependency_policy: all_files`, `moulin` records the files selected by the Zephyr build after :code:`west build` finishes.
+This includes compiler inputs and discovered headers, CMake configure inputs reported by Ninja, and the top-level west manifest, regardless of where those files are located.

 Please note that this builder uses :code:`--pristine=auto` command-line option.